Quenching factor measurements of sodium nuclear recoils in NaI:Tl determined by spectrum fitting: Experiment

 \subsection{NaI:Tl Detector}

 An encapsulated 40 mm diameter, 40 mm height, cylindrical NaI:Tl crystal was employed to measure the nuclear recoils.
+The crystal was originally manufactured in the USSR circa 1988, and the growth method and thallium concentration are unknown.
 The crystal enclosure includes a transparent window, allowing readout with photomultipliers.
 Two Hamamatsu H11934-200 1 x 1 inch ultra-bialkali (43\% peak quantum efficiency) photomultipliers were coupled to the window using optical grease before wrapping with layers of teflon tape and black adhesive tape.
 The light yield from this setup was measured, using calibration sources and the peak charge from single photoelectrons, to be 2 PE/keV, which was lower than expected.
 We attribute this low sensitivity to a combination of poor optical coupling, owing to the mismatch between the crystal window and the PMT size, and a low intrinsic light yield from the crystal.